tye50/MotorLab/README.md

 This control law is called Bang-Bang and its issues will make it clear how to improve even more.

+### Less Bang
+Bang Bang will *technically* work, but clearly when you run it, it continually oscillates.
+It also the same issue as our first law, where make sudden changes in direction are inconsistent and dangerous.

+By changing how fast the control law will control the robot, we can get a safer and better *control loop* (control loop just refers to the code that uses a control law on a motor).

+Rather than running the motors at +1.0 and -1.0, run them at a smaller value.
+If the value is too low, you will get a slow response time, but your oscillations will be lesser.

+Use `void lessBang(Motor left, Motor right) {}`

-### Better Control
+### Proportional Control
-We saw in the last command that, although Bang-bang does bring the romi back to the target, it also has a lot of oscillation.
+We saw in the last command that, although Bang-Bang does bring the romi back to the target, it also has a lot of oscillation.
 How can we try and fix this?
 Can we make the romi's speed depend on how far it is from the target?

 Use `void betterControl(Motor left, Motor right) {}`.